MattStypa/blego/README.md

 This will replace the Author keys in `authors` property of Book Records with actual Author Records.
 And, add `books` property to the Author Records containing related Book Records.

-See the API reference for more details.
+See the API reference to learn more.